Sabahat-Shakeel/node_projects/README.md

 You can develop CLI Games using Inquirer, Chalk, etc. All your class projects will be CLI based and should be deployed as an NPX command

-Run the following command to experience a CLI game:
+Run the following command to experience a CLI Projects:

 simple calcualtor:-
 npx sbt-simple-calculator